 Justin Franz, Columbia Falls, Montana

-Justin Franz is a writer, photographer, and editor.
+Justin Franz is a writer, photographer, and magazine editor.
 He is originally from Maine, graduated from the University of Montana’s School of Journalism in 2011, and spent nine years as a newspaper reporter.
-In 2020, he was named associate editor of Railfan & Railroad magazine.
-His stories and photographs have appeared in numerous publications, including the Washington Post, New York Times, Seattle Times, Atlas Obscura, Trains, Railroad Heritage, Flathead Living, and Montana Free Press.
+Today, he is the associate editor of Railfan & Railroad and Railroad Model Craftsman magazines and the managing editor of Flathead Living, a quarterly lifestyle magazine in Northwest Montana.
+His work has appeared in numerous publications, including the Washington Post, New York Times, Seattle Times, Atlas Obscura, Trains, Railroad Heritage, and the Montana Free Press.
 He is also the co-host and co-producer of Project 7, a true-crime podcast about the life and disappearance of Montana militia leader David Burgert.
 He is a life-long railroad enthusiast and lives in Columbia Falls, Montana, with his wife Ashley.

 H. Roger Grant, Clemson, South Carolina